 What Makes Blockchain Such a Hit?

 Since each transaction is validated at every stage of the process and its receipt stored in an immutable environment, tracking items along a supply chain becomes hassle-free.
 This advantage has poised blockchain to become the core operating system in the diamond industry.
-Payments made using cryptocurrency as more transparent than traditional modes of payment using fiat currency.
-Fraud, which often mars the diamond industry, consequently mitigated.
+Payments made using cryptocurrency more transparent than traditional modes of payment using fiat currency.
+Fraud, which often mars the diamond industry, is consequently mitigated.

 These enterprises also site the deficiency of trust in users and the difficulty to bring the network together as the two barriers that need rectification next in the few years to follow.

-Whatever be the roadblocks the innovation is facing in India, they are all the kind that can be eradicated, steadily but slowly by proper education on the subject.
+Whatever be the roadblocks the innovation is facing in India, they are all the kind that can be eradicated, steadily but slowly, by proper education on the subject.